 The objective of this section is to evaluate the statistical performance of the proposed CIPRNG method, by comparing the effects of its application on well-known but defective generators.
-We considered during the experiments the following PRNGs: linear congruential generator (LCG), multiple recursive generators (MRG) add-with-carry (AWC), subtract-with-borrow (SWB), shift-with-carry (SWC) Generalized Feedback Shift Register (GFSR), and nonlinear inversive generator.
-A general overview and a reminder of these generators can be found, for instance, in the documentation of the TestU01 statistical battery of tests [L'Ecuyer & Simard, 2007].
-For each studied generator, we have compared their scores according to both NIST [Barker & Roginsky, 2010] and DieHARD [Marsaglia, 1996] statistical batteries of tests, by launching them alone or inside the $CIPRNG_f^2(v,v)$ dynamical system, where v is the considered PRNG set with most usual parameters, and f is the vectorial negation.
+We considered during experiments the following PRNGs: linear congruential generator (LCG), multiple recursive generators (MRG) add-with-carry (AWC), subtract-with-borrow (SWB), shift-with-carry (SWC) Generalized Feedback Shift Register (GFSR), and nonlinear inversive generator.
+A general overview and a recall of design of these famous generators can be found, for instance, in the documentation of the TestU01 statistical battery of tests [6].
+For each studied generator, we have compared their scores according to both NIST [5] and DieHARD [4] statistical batteries of tests, by launching them alone or inside the $CIPRNG_f^2(v,v)$ dynamical system, where v is the considered PRNG set with most usual parameters, and f is the vectorial negation.